Event Save Email: Creating, Copying, and Editing Scenarios

 System settings is located under the More menuImage: The System Settings link is in the More menu.

-Use the menu link to go to the System Settings view, then tap or click on Event Save Email to reveal the section.
+Then tap or click on Event Save Email to reveal the section.

 Event Save Email linkImage: Tap or click on Event Save Email to access the scenario and template settings.